 How to Test Soil

-The most cost effective way to test your soil is to utilise our soil testing kits, which can be ordered online with secure payment powered by PayPal.
+The most cost effective way to test your soil is to utilise our soil testing kits.
 Sample containers and a sampling guide are provided, allowing this approach to offer fast, affordable and accurate UKAS & MCERTS testing of soil samples.

 How to Take Soil Samples